wso2/docs-choreo-dev/en/developer-docs/docs/develop-components/develop-services/develop-a-service.md

 In this guide, you will:

 - Build a simple greeting service using a sample service implementation.
 The sample implementation will have a single resource named `greet` that accepts a single query parameter as input.
-- Deploy the service in Choreo using a `Go` build presets.
+- Deploy the service in Choreo using a `Go` build preset.
 The service will run on port 9090.
 - Test the service.

 ## Prerequisites